sapcc/limes/docs/operators/config.md

 If the `nova.cpu_multiplier` and/or `nova.ram_multiplier` values are set, the reported capacities are multipled with these factors.
 If you want to keep a reserve, set this to slightly smaller than 1.
 The default value is 1.

+If the `nova.use_placement_api` parameter is set, capacity and usage data is gathered from the Placement API instead of from Nova's hypervisor list.
+The data from the Placement API is usually more reliable, but the Placement API may not be available in all OpenStack installations, so it remains opt-in for now.

 ## `prometheus`